shivkumar98/FreeCodeCamp-Projects/01-Responsive Web Design/05-CSS Animation and Transforms/01-Learn CSS Animation by Building a Ferris Wheel/README.md

 - The @keyframes rule is used to define the flow of a CSS animation.
 It allows us to specify sdpecific points in the animation sequence.
 This rule requires a name to be assigned to it

     - The animation-name property lets us link to a @keyframes rule

+    - animation-iteration-count property selects number of repetitions, can be set to infinite

+    - animation-timing-function sets how the animation rate.
+We can set this to linear so it is smooth